simeon20/azure-waf-logging-analytics-dashboard/README.md

 This way you can pin just the “Top Attacking IPs” pie chart or “Blocked vs Allowed per URL” bar chart directly, instead of the full workbook.

 ---
-Navigate to your Dashboard (ongrats, your new dashboard is live)<br>
+Navigate to your Dashboard (congrats, your new dashboard is live)<br>
 ![Dashboard Screenshot](MyDashboard.png)